-The presence of strategic interactions poses a crucial obstacle to identification exercise by {\it confounding} agents' private information about fundamental and strategic uncertainty in their equilibrium action choices, yet, in proportions unknown to the econometrician.
-To illustrate this, suppose that a fairly high correlation is observed between a state realization and someone's action.
-On one hand, the correlation could be attributed to the high predictive accuracy of the agent's private information about the state.
-However, another possibility is that the agent has payoff-relevant motives to adjust her action to those of others, who are better informed of the state than her.
-In general, the observed correlation could be a result of the mixture of the ``direct'' correlation between the state and one's signal and the ``spurious'' correlation confounded by other agents' strategic behavior.
+The presence of strategic interactions poses a crucial obstacle to identification by confounding agents' private information about fundamental and strategic uncertainty in equilibrium behavior, in proportions unknown to the econometrician.
+To illustrate this, suppose that a fairly high correlation is observed between the state realization and an agent's action.
+On the one hand, this correlation may reflect the high predictive accuracy of the agent's private signal about the state.
+On the other hand, it may be attributed to the agent's payoff-relevant motive to adjust her action to those of other agents who are better informed about the state.
+Hence, the observed correlation may result from a mixture of the direct correlation between the state and the agent's own signal and the spurious correlation generated through strategic interactions with others.

-This paper takes a robust approach to analyze identification in such a situation.
-That is, we aim to derive identification results that do not require any prior knowledge about the exact parameters of the game.

-Our analysis is performed in the general framework of {\it linear-quadratic-Gaussian} (LQG) games a l\`a \cite{radner1962}, which maintains the following two structural assumptions.
-First, each agent's payoff function is concave and {\it quadratic}, so that the induced best-response strategy is {\it linear} in one's best estimates about the fundamental state and other agents' behavior.
-Second, the state and signals jointly follow a {\it Gaussian process}, known as an infinite-dimensional analog of normal distributions.
-Except for these requirements, our framework allows for general payoff networks (i.e, actions may be strategic complements or substitutes, with externalities varying flexibly across agents) and general information networks (i.e., correlations of agents’ private signals).
+Our analysis is conducted in a general framework of \emph{linear-quadratic-Gaussian} (LQG) games \`a la \cite{radner1962} with a continuum of agents, which maintains two structural assumptions.
+First, each agent's payoff function is quadratic, so that the induced best-response strategy is linear in her best estimates about the state and other agents' actions.
+Second, the state and signals jointly follow a Gaussian process, which is an infinite-dimensional analogue of a normal distribution.
+Apart from these requirements, our framework allows for general payoff structures, where actions may be strategic complements or substitutes, as well as general correlation structures among agents' signals and the state.